Nevada County Bars and Bistros

 Craft cocktails, live music and fine company.

-Thurs July 11 – Vinyl funk, soul and rare grooves with DJ Fossil – 8 – 11 p.m.
+Thurs July 18 – The Giant Steps Jazz Band featuring Lorraine Gervais – 8 – 11 p.m.

 Uncle Sonny’s Bar